torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 of the two is enforced.

 cgroup writeback requires explicit support from the underlying filesystem.
-Currently, cgroup writeback is implemented on ext2, ext4 and btrfs.
+Currently, cgroup writeback is implemented on ext2, ext4, btrfs, f2fs, and xfs.
 On other filesystems, all writeback IOs are attributed to the root cgroup.

 There are inherent differences in memory and writeback management which affects how cgroup ownership is tracked.
 Memory is tracked per